PBearson/Get-Started-With-ESP32-OTA/README.md

 ![Advanced OTA Detect Version](images/advanced_https_ota_initial_secure_version.png)

+From here, the device should download and run the new firmware, which has a security version of 1.

 ### Trying to Update to a Previous Security Version (Anti-Rollback)

-Now we will change the security version and see what happens when we try to down-grade to a previous security version.
+Now we will change the security version of the firmware and see what happens when we try to down-grade to a previous security version.
 Open the config menu again using ```idf.py menuconfig``` and make the following change:

 * **Bootloader config -> eFuse secure version of app**: change to 2